muukii/FluidPresentation/README.md

 ## Motivation - what about UINavigationController?

-### View Controller would be presented in push and modal.
+### View Controller would be displayed in push and modal.

 Against the small application, a big application abolutely have a tons of transitions between view controllers.
 In addition, the view controller migth be presented in navigation controller or modal presentation.